African and Malagasy Union: History

-The African and Malagasy Common Organization (Organization Commune Africaine et Malgache; OCAM) was the successor to the UAMCE.
-It was set up at Nouakchott in February 1965 and comprised the original 12 members of the UAM with the addition of Togo.
-In May 1965 its membership was increased by the admission of the former Belgian territories of Congo (Kinshasa) and Rwanda.
-In June 1965, however, Mauritania withdrew.
-The remaining 14 then signed the new OCAM charter on 27 June at a meeting in Antananarivo, Madagascar.
-The aims of the organization were economic, social, technical, and cultural cooperation.
+From 1966 onwards, the aims of the organization were economic, social, technical, and cultural cooperation.
 OCAM dropped the political and defense objectives that its predecessor, the UAM, had attempted to embrace.
 It created the structures of an international organization: a Conference of Heads of State and Government, a Council of Ministers, a Secretariat and Secretary-General, and established its headquarters at Bangui in the Central African Republic.
 It developed a number of joint services and of these the most successful and most well known is the multinational airline Air Afrique.
 In 1979 the airline was separated from OCAM.

+Membership of the Organisation fluctuaded.
+At the decision to create OCAM in February 1965, Togo was included alongside the 12 original members of the UAM.
+In May 1965 its membership was increased by the admission of the former Belgian territories of Congo (Kinshasa) and Rwanda.
+In June 1965, however, Mauritania withdrew, and the new OCAM charter was signed by the remaining 14 countries.
 The organization's later history became increasingly troubled.
 Mauritius joined in 1970.
 Congo (Kinshasa), by then renamed Zaire, withdrew in 1972; Congo (Brazzaville) in 1973; Cameroon, Chad and Madagascar in 1974; Gabon in 1977.
 However, some of these countries retained their links with OCAM's various agencies.
 In 1982 OCAM held a summit at Abidjan, Côte d'Ivoire; it had then changed its name, though only to substitute Mauritius for Madagascar, to Organization Commune Africaine et Mauricienne.
 OCAM, also, has ceased to operate.
-The organization officially became extinct in 1985.
+The organization officially disbanded in 1985.